Frodojj/shrimp-notes/README.md

 ## Erasing.

 If you're using a drawing pen, you can use the eraser to remove the top shape.
-Or you can use the `erase` tool to do the same thing:
+Or you can use the `erase` tool to do the same thing with the pen tip:

 ```
 svg.drawEraser();